Gazprom: Transportation

 Gazprom's Unified Gas Supply System (UGSS) includes 158200 km of gas trunklines and branches and 218 compressor stations with a 41.4 GW capacity.
 The UGSS is the largest gas transmission system in the world.
 In 2008, the transportation system carried 714.3 e9m3 of gas.
 Gazprom has claimed the UGSS has reached its capacity.
-Major transmission projects include the Nord Stream pipelines as well as pipelines inside Russia.
+Major transmission projects included the Nord Stream pipelines, as well as pipelines inside Russia.

+Liquefied Natural Gas

+In 2021, Russia had two large liquefied natural gas (LNG) production plants, Yamal LNG and Sakhalin-2 LNG, both of which Gazprom has an interest in.

+In March 2021, the Russian Government authorised a long-term programme to develop and expand the liquefied natural gas industry in Russia with nine more LNG plants, to address the growing global LNG market.

+In August 2021 Russia's first LNG bunkering vessel, Dmitry Mendeleev, was completed for Gazprom.

-Russia has two liquefied natural gas (LNG) production plants, Yamal LNG and Sakhalin-2 LNG.
-In March 2021, the Russian Government authorised a long-term programme to develop nine more LNG plants, to address the growing global LNG market.
-In October 2021, Gazprom and RusGazDobycha announced they would build the first new plant at Ust-Luga, with access to the Baltic Sea for sea transportation westward.
+In October 2021, Gazprom and RusGazDobycha announced they would build a new plant, Baltic LNG, at Ust-Luga, with access to the Baltic Sea for sea transportation westward.
 It would process ethane-containing natural gas with a capacity of 13 million tons of LNG per year.

+In 2024, Gazprom faced a significant shortage of LNG tankers, leading the company to use the Marshal Vasilevskiy floating storage and regasification unit (FSRU) for exporting LNG from its Portovaya facility.
+This shortage occurred because Gazprom's regular tankers, such as the Pskov, were involved in extended voyages to Asia, avoiding the Suez Canal and Red Sea due to security threats from Houthi attacks.

 Sales

 In 2006, Gazprom sold 316 e9m3 of gas to domestic customers; 162 e9m3 to the rest of Europe; and 101 e9m3 to CIS countries and the Baltic states.
-Gazprom receives about 60 percent of its revenue from its sales to European customers.
+Gazprom received about 60 percent of its revenue from its sales to European customers.
 In 2008, the average gas price paid by Russian industrial customers was $71/mcm, while households paid $54/mcm.

 Since 2000, Natural gas prices have fluctuated.
 In late 2007, the price of natural gas at the New York NYMEX was 7.53 $/MMBtu.
-At a conversion of 26,4 m³ per million Btu it would correspond to a price of $285 per 1,000 cubic metres.
+At a conversion of 26,4 m3 per million Btu, it would correspond to a price of $285 per 1,000 cubic metres.
 At the same time, based on their respective contracts with Gazprom, German customers paid $250 per cubic metre (m3), Polish customers $290 per m3, Ukraine customers $130 per m3 and Russian customers $49 per m3.

+Since the start of the Russian invasion of Ukraine in February 2022, and as a result of falling export revenue, the domestic market is expected to see price rises of 34% by July 2025.